Choosing between Apollo and Kaspr for your B2B prospecting often comes down to five questions:

 Kaspr has no AI features.

 The product is manual: find a profile, click to reveal, export to CRM.
-For a tool focused on contact extraction, this isn't necessarily a flaw.
-But it means Kaspr can't help with prioritization, personalization, or automation.
+For a tool focused on contact extraction, this is not necessarily a flaw.
+But it means Kaspr cannot help with prioritization, personalization, or automation.

 ZoomInfo's AI operates at a different level because it rests on a different foundation.